django-helpdesk/django-helpdesk/docs/index.rst

 Key Features
 ------------

-django-helpdesk has been designed for small businesses who need to recieve, manage and respond to requests for help from customers.
+django-helpdesk has been designed for small businesses who need to receive, manage and respond to requests for help from customers.
 In this context *'customers'* may be external users, or other people within your company.

 * Tickets can be opened via email
 * Multiple queues / categories of tickets